-The total biomass of each species consumed by the predators in the model reflects patterns in age 1 natural mortality.
-In 2022, the total biomass of pollock consumed by all three predators in the model (typically 1-3 yr old fish) was above the long-term mean and was similar to 2014.
-Meanwhile, P. cod and arrowtooth biomass consumed was below and near the long-term means, respectively (i.e., within 1 SD of the long-term mean; Fig. 7).

-Combined annual predation demand (annual ration) of pollock, P. cod, and arrowtooth flounder in 2022 was 8.63 million tons, down slightly from the 8.92 million t annual average during the warm years and large maturing cohorts of 2014-2016.
-Walleye pollock represent approximately 79% of the model estimates of combined prey consumed with a long term average of 5.48 million tons of pollock consumed annually by all three predators in the model.
-Individual annual rations remain well above average for all three predator species, driven by anomalously warm water temperatures in the Bering Sea during recent years (Fig. 8).
+Patterns in the total biomass of each species consumed by all three predators in the model (typically 1-3 yr old fish) exhibit divergent trends from predation mortality in 2023.
+Pollock and Pacific cod biomass consumed by all predators in the model is trending upward (indicating more pollock and Pacific cod were consumed this year than in previous years), while arrowtooth consumed is trending downward (Fig. 9).
+Combined annual predation demand (annual ration) of pollock, Pacific cod, and arrowtooth flounder in 2023 was 9.26 million tons, down slightly from the 9.99 million t annual average during the warm years and large maturing cohorts of 2014-2016.
+Walleye pollock represent approximately 77% of the model estimates of combined prey consumed with a long-term average of 5.73 million tons of pollock consumed annually by all three predators in the model.
+From 2015 - 2019, individual annual rations were above average for all three predator species, driven by anomalously warm water temperatures in the Bering Sea during during those years.
+However, cooler temperatures in 2023 relative to the recent warm years has resulted in annual rations at or below the long-term average (Fig. 10).